hshshsusus/flix-gpt/README.md

 - Installed create react app with name netflix-gpt
 - Configured Tailwind css with our netflix-gpt
 - Build sign in and sign up form and also Login and Header pages
+- made signIn and signUp forms
+- Configured firebase with our app for act as an backend
+- And also for authentication
+- Also deployed our app by hoisting in firebase
+- used useRef hook for take reference of inputfields.
+It will used alternative to the create state varible
+- created Redux store as global store for managaing the data
+- Bug : During developing our app I have seen a bug which is when if I eneter /browse it will redirect to the    browse page and also vise-versa with doing authentication.
+When I found it as soon as I have fiexd it
+- Bug : Updated profile photo of logged user and their name
+-